Kevin Patrick, MD, MS

 Professor, Family and Preventive Medicine, UCSD

-Dr. Hill is a clinical professor in the Department of Family and Preventive Medicine at UCSD, and the director of the UCSD/SDSU General Preventive Medicine Residency.
-Dr. Hill graduated from the University of Ottawa, and obtained post-graduate training at McGill University and at UCSD.
-San Diego Family Care, a Federal 330 Community Health Center, is the site of her clinical activities.
-She is engaged in prevention research and teaching with support from the NIH, the California Office of Traffic Safety, American Cancer Society, and Health Services Resource Administration, including research in injury prevention, obesity, decision making, compliance, physician training, and refugee health.
-She co-founded the UCSD Injury Epidemiology Prevention Research Center, and is actively engaged in research addressing driving safety.
+Dr. Hill is a Professor in the Department of Family and Preventive Medicine at UCSD, and the Director of the UCSD/SDSU General Preventive Medicine Residency.
+San Diego Family Care, a Federal 330 Community Health Center, is the site of her clinical activities, as Medical Director 1980 to 2001, and Senior Staff Physician since 2001.
+She is the Medical Director of the UCSD Training, Research and Education for Driving Safety (treds.ucsd.edu) and Co-Director of the UCSD Injury Epidemiology and Prevention Research Center.
+She is engaged in prevention research and teaching with current/past support from the NIH, the California Office of Traffic Safety, Robert Wood Johnson, American Cancer Society, and Health Services Resource Administration, including research in injury prevention, obesity, decision making, compliance, physician training, and refugee health.
+Dr. Hill serves as Chair of the Graduate Medical Education Committee for the American College of Preventive Medicine.
+Her hobbies include classical piano and ocean sports.

 Dr. Kerr works on several NIH-funded R01 projects with Dr. Jim Sallis on neighborhood correlates of physical activity in children, teens, adults and older adults, including two IPEN studies in adults and teens.